Saravanan998/github-demo/README.md

 As stated above the main purpose is to provide simple examples for Git training demos.
-Adding a line for rebashing example.
+Adding a line for rebashing example, then more changes from myfeature branch too.

 ## Deployment